partiql/partiql-docs/RFCs/0007-rfc-bag-operators.md

 # Drawbacks
 [drawbacks]: #drawbacks

-We do not recognized drawbacks to implementing these features as these are clearly defined in the specification yet missing from the implementation.
+We do not recognize drawbacks to implementing these features as these are clearly defined in the specification yet missing from the implementation.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 The proposal is based upon the bag operators of SQL++ [1].
-These operators define the extension of SQL bag operators for heterogenous, semi-structured data.
+These operators define the extension of SQL bag operators for heterogeneous, semi-structured data.
 Implementing these operators in required for ISO SQL compliance so there are no alternatives.

 [1] *The SQL++ Unifying Semi-structured Query Language*: Kian Win Ong, Yannis Papakonstantinou, Romain Vernoux.